Michael G. Santos

-Michael Gerard Santos (born January 15, 1964) is an American prison consultant, author of several books about prison, professor of criminal justice, and advocate for criminal justice reform.
-Santos spent 26 of a 40 year sentence inside 19 different United States federal prisons.
-During his decades of federal prison incarceration Santos successfully transformed his life for the better by obtaining an education, getting married, writing several books, blogging, and working to prepare himself for a successful law-abiding life.
+Michael Gerard Santos (born January 15, 1964) is an advocate for criminal justice reform and an author of several books and courses.
+He teaches strategies that justice-impacted people can use to prepare for success after prison.

+Santos spent 26 years in federal prison, on a 45-year sentence.
+He served time in prisons of every security level and served his sentence in 19 different United States federal prisons.

+During his decades of federal prison incarceration, Santos successfully transformed his life for the better by obtaining an education, getting married, writing several books, blogging, and working to prepare himself for a successful law-abiding life.

-After release from prison Santos taught criminal justice students at San Francisco State University, works as a prison consultant, is a motivational speaker and life coach, and continues to advocate for reformation of America's criminal justice system.
+After release from prison, Santos taught criminal justice students at San Francisco State University, works as a prison consultant, is a motivational speaker and life coach, and continues to advocate for reformation of America's criminal justice system.

 Early life

-Michael Santos grew up with two sisters in Lake Forest Park, a city near Seattle.
+Michael Santos grew up with two sisters in Lake Forest Park, a city near Seattle in Washington.
 He had a relatively stable family life.
 Santos is the son of a Cuban immigrant father and a mother of Spanish descent.
 His parents were small business owners.

 Santos attended Shorecrest High School.
 He was a mediocre student, played football, and skied on the team.
 Santos graduated from high school in 1982.
-While in high school, a judge sentenced Santos to probation, for his receiving stolen property (given to Santos as partial payment of gambling debt owed to him).
+While in high school, a judge sentenced Santos to probation for receiving stolen property, which was given to him as partial payment of a gambling debt owed to him.
 This was the extent of Santos' criminal record prior to his conviction for distributing cocaine.

 Drug trafficking, trial, and sentencing

 Crime

-After high school Santos worked for the family's highway construction business, that the family had operated since 1970.
+After high school Santos worked for the family's highway construction business, which the family had operated since 1970.
 In 1985 Santos and a friend participated in a several-kilogram cocaine deal.
 After this first big sale, Santos began buying and selling cocaine.
-Although he made a lot of money in Seattle Santos wanted more.
+Although he made a lot of money in Seattle, Santos wanted more.
 So he moved to Miami to work with suppliers.

 In search of lower wholesale prices for cocaine, Santos relocated to Key Biscayne, South Florida.
 There his lifestyle was influenced by the movies Scarface and Miami Vice.
 Santos purchased cocaine from a source in Miami, a friend transported it from Miami to Seattle, and the friend from the original purchase would distribute it locally in Seattle.
 In June 1986, Drug Enforcement Administration Agents arrested Santos' friend in Seattle.